Monitoring Kubernetes using Grafana and Prometheus

 curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 chmod 700 get_helm.sh ./get_helm.sh

-Using Helm, we are going to install the Prometheus operator in a separate namespace.
+Using Helm, we will install the Prometheus operator in a separate namespace.

 It is a good practice to run your Prometheus containers in a separate namespace, so let's create one: